Equal Loudness Curves

 Is it loudness?

 While this shows there is a spectral imbalance that appears to be consistent across people, consistent enough to produce these averages, we still have several other factors to consider.
-The length of a sound, the content of a sound.
-A sound amount of "change" is has spectrally.
+The length of a sound, the content of a sound, the amount of spectral change in a sound!
 These are major factors in loudness not considered here.
-As such while the equal loudness contours give us some general hints it is clear they fall short of "loudness" in the broad sense of the word.
+As such, while the equal loudness contours give us some general hints it is clear they fall short of "loudness" in the broad sense of the word.

 The Phon

 The phon thus relates the loudness to the dBSPL, but it gets rid of the need to constantly state the reference.
-You can say the 40 phon line at 100 Hz or 10 kHz and it is understood that it meant to use the reference of 1 kHz at 40 dBSPL.
+You can say the 40 phon line at 100 Hz or 10 kHz and it is understood that one must use the reference of 1 kHz at 40 dBSPL.
 More importantly the change in dB SPL is included in the phon line directly.
 We don't need to state how much 100 Hz had to change in dBSPL because we are talking about the specific loudness line.
-It is understood you would have to look it up.
+It is understood that you would have to look it up on the graph.

 The Sone

 An increase of 10 dBSPL is associated with a perceptual doubling of loudness, as a kind of quick and dirty rule.
 The problem with this is using dBSPL for loudness is not a great measurement.
-We have related dBSPL to loudness through the phon.
+A 10 dBSPL increase at 100Hz is very different than at 1 kHz!
+However, we have related dBSPL to loudness through the phon.
 This does take into account the variation required to keep the loudness equal, hence going up or down by 10 phons is similar to doubling or halving the loudness.
 We define the reference (1k at 40 phon) to be 1 sone.
 Then for a 10 phon increase the sone will double, and for a 10 phone decrease the sone will half.
 This gives the following scale:

 Sone Phon